omnp/mnamp/README.md

 Control parameters (this section needs a bit of updating)
 -----------------------------------------------------------

-There is a gain control and some other controls.
+There is a gain ("Drive") control and some other controls.